-Through the Staggers Rail Act of 1980, Congress intended to create a competitive economic environment for railroad transportation by deregulating the rates and charges of railroads.
+Through the Staggers Rail Act of 1980, Congress created a competitive economic environment for railroad transportation by deregulating the rates and charges of railroads.
 The Rail Safety Act and its amendments authorized states to work with the FRA to enforce federal railroad safety regulations.
-As a result of this legislation, ORS inspectors work in partnership with the FRA to provide routine compliance inspections.
+As a result, ORS inspectors work in partnership with the FRA to provide routine compliance inspections.
 The ORS inspects approximately 2,600 miles of track and accompanying railroad operations.
-In 2019, the ORS conducted 230 routine inspections, compiled 89 inspection reports, detected 21 safety violations, and documented 572 safety defects through these inspections.
+In 2020, the ORS conducted 256 routine inspections, compiled 209 inspection reports, detected 22 safety violations, and documented 630 safety defects through these inspections.

-The ORS coordinated closely with the FRA in non-inspection matters throughout the year.
-As a participating state, ORS inspectors trained in accident investigation and discipline recurrency sponsored by the FRA.
+The ORS coordinated closely with the FRA in non-inspection matters throughout the year despite COVID-19's impact.
+As a participating state, ORS inspectors trained virtually in accident investigation and discipline recurrency sponsored by the FRA.
 Through seminars and webinars sponsored by the FRA, the ORS tracked and monitored regulation promulgation, trends in the rail industry, and areas of regulatory emphasis.
 The ORS worked with FRA Track and OP inspectors to coordinate inspections and make referrals of highway-rail grade crossing complaints, when appropriate.
-In October, the ORS state program manager attended the Association of State Rail Safety Managers (ASRSM) annual conference and training that was sponsored by the FRA.
+In October, the ORS state program manager attended virtually the Association of State Rail Safety Managers (ASRSM) annual conference and training that was sponsored by the FRA.